About me

 You can see my full research profile on Google Scholar.
 Here are a few exciting recent updates:

-The Quackenbush lab has published a Nextflow workflow for reproducible processing and analysis of gene regulatory networks in TCGA!
-Check out the results in our preprint, where we use DRAGON and PANDA networks to investigate consensus molecular subtypes of colon cancer, identifying key epigenetic features related to subtype-specific regulatory differences.
+The Quackenbush lab has published a Nextflow workflow for reproducible processing and analysis of gene regulatory networks in TCGA.
+Check out the results in our Gigascience paper, where we use DRAGON and PANDA networks to investigate consensus molecular subtypes of colon cancer, identifying key epigenetic features related to subtype-specific regulatory differences.

 I’m very grateful to have had the opportunity to work on this